 Open Work Permits

-The main characteristic of an open work permit is that it is not specific to one job.
+The main characteristic of an open work permit is that it is not specific to one employer.
 Therefore, a foreign national applying for an open work permit does not need to be offered a job in Canada.
-Generally, a person with an unrestricted open work permit may work for almost any employer, in any position, and in any place in the country.
-Open work permits may also be occupation-restricted, which means that the foreign worker's job will be specified.
+Generally, a person with an unrestricted open work permit may work for any eligible employer, in any position (if the person is qualified) in the country.
+Open work permits may also be restricted, which means that the foreign workers need to comply with the conditions specified on their work permits.

 This type of work permit is for people in specific situations, such as: students who can no longer meet the costs of their studies; international students who graduated from a Designated Learning Institution and are eligible for the Post-Graduation Work Permit Program; workers with an employer-specific work permit who are being abused or are at risk of being abused in relation to their job in Canada; and the spouse or common-law partner of a skilled worker or international student.
-Foreign nationals applying for an open work permit must meet additional eligibility criteria.
+Additional eligibility criteria may apply.

 Closed Work Permits